-Morrison thanks Australians for surprise election victory
+Australia’s leader vows to get back to work after shock win

 So high was public confidence of a Labor victory, Australian online bookmaker Sportsbet paid out 1.3 million Australian dollars ($900,000) to bettors who backed Labor two days before the vote.
 Sportsbet said 70% of wagers had been placed on Labor at the slender odds of $1.16 to $1.00.

-As Labor absorbed the defeat, deputy leader Tanya Plibersek and popular Sydney-based lawmaker Anthony Albanese told reporters they were considering running for the party’s leadership.
+As Labor absorbed the defeat, deputy leader Tanya Plibersek and Albanese told reporters they were considering running for the party’s leadership.

-In other notable election outcomes, former Liberal Prime Minister Tony Abbott was emphatically dumped from his Sydney seat by independent Zali Steggall.

-And the maverick senator who blamed the slaughter of 51 worshippers in two New Zealand mosques on the country’s immigration policies also lost his bid for election.